-2.1 The acquisition of a CC mammogram where the projection of the breast tissue is along the vertical axis 9 2.2 Three examples of mammograms with different density 10 3.1 Illustration of segmentation by automatic thresholding 17 3.2 measured change in density in the HRT group.
-19 3.3 Two mammograms from a patient receiving HRT.
-The pic- ture on the left is acquired in 1999, and the one on the right ~ 1 is of the same breast two years later.
-20 3.4 of ML and CC) versus the changes of right breasts.
-21 3.5 change of left and right) versus the changes of ML projections.
-21 4.1 Clustering using eight clusters and features based on 0th and 2nd order derivatives at different scales and a set of vessel- ness features. a) Segmented input mammogram: (b) Clus- tered mammogram 26 4.2 Illustration of features and clustering. (a) Input mammo- gram; (b) and (c) show the smallest and largest scale feature pute the mammographic pattern score 29 4.3 Best linear separation of the HRT and Placebo groups using Fisher discriminant.
-The two axes show the change of β (x- axis) and γ (y-axis) from 1999 to 2001. + indicate placebo and HRT 30 4.4 ROC curves for the PR score and TH density measures with an are under the curve of 0.82 and 0.76 respectively 30 4.5 Screen dump of the implemented percentage density tool 32 5.1 Screen dump of the implemented percentage density tool 37
+2.1 The acquisition of a CC mammogram where the projection of the breast tissue is along the vertical axis 9 2.2 Three examples of mammograms with different density 10 3.1 Illustration of segmentation by automatic thresholding 17 3.2 ROC curves for classifying HRT and placebo based on the measured change in density in the HRT group 19 3.3 Two mammograms from a patient receiving HRT.
+The picture on the left is acquired in 1999, and the one on the right 2.4 is of the same breast two years later 20 3.4 Scatter-plot of the density changes of left breasts (mean change of ML and CC) versus the changes of right breasts 21 3.5 Scatter-plot of the density changes of CC projections (mean change of left and right) versus the changes of ML projections.
+21 4.1 Clustering using eight clusters and features based on 0th and 2nd order derivatives at different scales and a set of vesselness features. a) Segmented input mammogram; (b) Clus- tered mammogram 26 4.2 Illustration of features and clustering. (a) Input mammogram; (b) and (c) show the smallest and largest scale feature images respectively; d) The tissue clustering used to com- pute the mammographic pattern score 29 4.3 Best linear separation of the HRT and Placebo groups using Fisher discriminant.
+The two axes show the change of $\beta$ (x-axis) and $\gamma$ (y-axis) from 1999 to 2001. + indicate placebo and 4.4 HRT 30 7.7 an are under the curve of 0.82 and 0.76 respectively 31 4.5 Screen dump of the implemented percentage density tool 32 5.1 Screen dump of the implemented percentage density tool 37